First Republic Bank (FRC) Shares Up Despite Recent Market Volatility

-First Republic Bank (NYSE: FRC)’s stock price has increased by 3.63 compared to its previous closing price of 13.50.
-Despite this, the company has experienced a 4.95% gain in its stock price over the last five trading sessions.
-Barrons Online reported on 03/27/23 that Stock Market News
+First Republic Bank (NYSE: FRC)’s stock price has increased by 2.19 compared to its previous closing price of 13.69.
+Nevertheless, the company has seen a 13.19% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in First Republic Bank (NYSE: FRC) Right Now?

-First Republic Bank (NYSE: FRC) has a higher price-to-earnings ratio of 1.64x compared to its average ratio, and the 36-month beta value for FRC is at 1.22.
+First Republic Bank (NYSE: FRC) has a price-to-earnings ratio of 1.70x that is above its average ratio.
+Additionally, the 36-month beta value for FRC is 1.09.

 Sponsored